 The Sanwalia Ji temples of the Dark Krishna are situated on the Chittorgarh–Udaipur Highway, Rajasthan, India, at the town of Bhadsora, Mandaphiya, and Chapar, about 40 kilometers from Chittorgarh.
-The deity is also known as Shri Sanwaria Seth is very renowned in Hinduism.
+The deity also known as Shri Sanwaria Seth is very renowned in Hinduism.

 Located 40 from Chittorgarh – the historic city of valor and devotion – Mandaphiya is now known as Shri Sanwaliya Dham (The residence of Lord Krishna) and is second only to Shrinath Ji Temple, Nathdwara to the followers of the Vaishnav Sect.
 People believe that all their desires are fulfilled by their visit to Shri Sanwaliya Seth’s Darbar (Court of Shri Sanwaliya Ji).